A diagrammatic presentation and its characterization of non-split compact surfaces in the 3-sphere: The proofs of Theorems and

-Secondly, we suppose that $G_0$ and $G$ are related by an IH-move on $F$; we show that $D$ and $D(G;F)$ are related by R0--R6 moves.
+Secondly, we suppose that $G_0$ and $G$ are related by an IH-move on $F$; we show that $D$ and $D(G;F)$ are related by R0--R2 and R4--R6 moves.
 When an IH-move is applied, there might be many arcs above or below the region where the IH-move is applied.
 Then, we shrink the region, by isotopy of $F$, into a small region so that an R6 move can be applied.
-In the process of shrinking the region, R0--R5 moves are applied: the first case.
-Hence, $D$ and $D(G;F)$ are related by R0--R6.
+In the process of shrinking the region, R0--R2 and R4--R5 moves are applied, see the cases 1, 2 and 3.
+Hence, $D$ and $D(G;F)$ are related by R0--R2 and R4--R6 moves.

 We show (2).
-Since $F$ has no corner-arcs, none of R0--R1 and R4 moves are not applied, see the case 1.
-Therefore, $D$ and $D(G;F)$ are related by R2--R3 and R5--R6 moves. \end{proof}
+Since $F$ has no corner-arcs, none of R0--R1 and R4 moves are not applied, see the case 1, 2 and 3.
+Therefore, $D$ and $D(G;F)$ are related by R2 and R5--R6 moves. \end{proof}

-\begin{proof}[Proof of Theorem \ref{THM:main_non_oriented}.]
+\begin{proof}[Proof of Theorem~\ref{THM:main_non_oriented}.]
 Since $F$ and $\operatorname{Sf}(D)$ are ambient isotopic, we assume that $\operatorname{Sf}(D)=F$.
 For the same reason, we assume that $\operatorname{Sf}(D')=F'$.

 Suppose that (b) is satisfied.
 If $D$ and $D'$ are related by exactly one of R0--R6 moves, we can immediately construct an isotopy between $F$ and $F'$.
-Since $D$ and $D'$ are related by finitely many R2--R3 and R5--R6 moves, then $F$ and $F'$ are also ambient isotopic; (a) holds.
+Since $D$ and $D'$ are related by finitely many R0--R6 moves, then $F$ and $F'$ are also ambient isotopic; (a) holds.